A Travel Guide to Exploring Sydney Australia

 The Sydney Opera House is the iconic building in Sydney.
 Sydney’s symbol is a masterpiece of architecture, and its beauty has become an iconic symbol in the world.
 To stand in front of the Sydney Opera House gasping in amazement is one of those “once-in-a lifetime-dreams” everyone wishes to fulfil one day.
 If you want to see the Sydney Opera House up close, you can view this magnificent architectural building from inside with one of the Sydney Opera House Guided Tours.

 This is a famous venue for performing arts at Sydney Harbour.
 It hosts more than 2000 shows a year, including stand-up comedy, indie rock gigs, orchestras, ballet, and international concerts.
 The best time to visit is early in the morning or late at night to avoid the crowds.
 There are even frequent guided tours to give you more insight into its history and learn some exciting things about the Sydney Opera.

 8. Darling Harbour

-Located near the city centre of Sydney, this harbour is a vibrant place with amazing laneways, world-class dining, and some fantastic cultural institutions.
-At the Harbour, you should pay a visit to the Chinese Garden of Friendship.
+Located near Sydney’s city centre, this harbour is a vibrant place with amazing laneways, world-class dining, and some fantastic cultural institutions.
+At Darling Harbour, you should pay a visit to the Chinese Garden of Friendship.
 It is a place where you can explore the off-beaten path and relax in an inner-city oasis.
 It is incredibly calm with swaying willows, babbling waterfalls, and serene pathways filled with exotic, blooming flowers.

 9. Paddy Markets And Sydney Markets